IgniteUI/igniteui-docfx/en/components/general/cli-overview.md

 ---
 title: Ignite UI Angular Schematics & CLI
-_description: Ignite UI Angular Schematics is a workflow tool for creating, modifying and customizing web projects that use Ignite UI for Angular components.
+_description: Angular Schematics and Ignite UI CLI help you get a jump start on creating and modifying projects with Ignite UI for Angular components.
 _keywords: Ignite UI for Angular, UI controls, Schematics, CLI, Templates, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library
 ---

-## Ignite UI Angular Schematics & CLI
+## Angular Schematics & Ignite UI CLI
+Our CLI tools provide project templates pre-configured for Ignite UI for Angular that help you get your next app off the ground in record time.
+A selection of views with Ignite UI for Angular components that can be further added to projects provide a substantial productivity boost for developers.

-[Ignite UI CLI](https://github.com/IgniteUI/igniteui-cli) is a command-line tool for creating and scaffolding applications for a variety of frameworks.
+[Ignite UI CLI](https://github.com/IgniteUI/igniteui-cli) is a stand-alone command-line tool for creating and scaffolding applications for a variety of frameworks.

-Ignite UI Angular Schematics are part of the Ignite UI CLI built on top of the Angular Schematics.
-It is a workflow tool for creating, modifying and customizing web projects that use Ignite UI for Angular components.
-Schematics that are included in the `@igniteui/angular-schematics` collection provide commands for generating files and adding Ignite UI dependencies in an application.
+[Ignite UI for Angular Schematics](https://github.com/IgniteUI/igniteui-cli/tree/master/packages/ng-schematics) are part of the same project, available as a collection that can be used with the [Angular CLI](https://angular.io/guide/schematics#schematics-for-the-angular-cli).
+They offer similar core Ignite UI CLI functionality, but one that's integrated with the Schematics workflow and focused specifically on this product.
+The schematics collection is added to your project when you [install Ignite UI for Angular](getting_started.md#installing-ignite-ui-for-angular).

+Both versions of the tooling allow for generating different projects, component and scenario views (templates) and offer guided mode.

 ### Getting Started
-Install Ignite UI Angular Schematics tool globally:
+Install Ignite UI for Angular Schematics globally:
 ```cmd
 npm i -g @igniteui/angular-schematics
 ```

-The above command will install a schematics executable, which you can use either to create a blank Schematics project or to modify an existing Angular application.
+The above install will make the schematics available to use a collection parameter for the `ng new` command.

-If you choose to use the Ignite UI CLI you need to install it using the npm package manager:
+If you choose to use the Ignite UI CLI you can install it using npm:
 ```cmd
 npm install -g igniteui-cli
 ```
 Once the installation process is finished, you can start whichever of both tools using either guided experience or specific commands.

 #### Using guided experience
-The shortest and easiest way to bootstrap an application is to use the Ignite UI CLI [Step-by-Step Guide](cli/step-by-step-guide.md).
+The shortest and easiest way to bootstrap an application is to use the [Step-by-Step Guide](cli/step-by-step-guide.md).

-To activate the guide using the Ignite UI Angular Schematics run:
+To activate the guide using the Ignite UI for Angular Schematics run:

 ```cmd
 ng new --collection="@igniteui/angular-schematics"
 ```
-or run the following command in case you are using the CLI tool:
+or run the following command in case you are using Ignite UI CLI:
 ```cmd
 ig
 ```